 Acquiring Google Drive Attachments of Emails

 Forensic Email Collector can acquire Google Drive attachments and their revisions during Gmail / G Suite acquisitions.
-You will be presented with two options in the Gmail API settings page:
+You will be presented with three options in the Gmail API settings page:

 1. Fetch Drive Attachments